Gutza/public/2025-09-21 Gaza's hostage standoff.md

+---
+title: Gaza’s Hostage Standoff
+date: 2025-09-21 17:43:22 +0300
+description: This is a follow-up to a prior legal-evidence brief on Gaza.
+It does not seek heroes or villains.
+It asks who can, today, prevent foreseeable civilian death—and what it would take to do so.
+---
 # Gaza’s Hostage Standoff

 *This is a follow-up to a prior [legal-evidence brief on Gaza](2025-09-12 Palestinian eradication).
 It does not seek heroes or villains.
 It asks who can, today, prevent foreseeable civilian death—and what it would take to do so.*